 The adults are whitish, translucent, thread-like worms with smooth cuticle and tapering ends.
-The female is larger ($70\text{-}100 \times 0.25$ mm) than the male ($25\text{-}40 \times 0.1$ mm).
+The female is larger ( $70\text{-}100 \times 0.25 \text{ mm}$ ) than the male ( $25\text{-}40 \times 0.1 \text{ mm}$ ).
 Males and females remain coiled together usually in the abdominal and inguinal lymphatics and in the testicular tissues.
 The adult worms live for many years, probably 10 to 15 years or more.

 The worm is ovoviviparous.
 The embryo (microfilaria) is released encased in its elongated egg-shell, which persists as a sheath.
 The microfilaria has a colourless translucent body with a blunt head and pointed tail.
-It measures 250 to 300 μ m in length and 6 to 10 μ m in thickness.
+It measures 250 to 300 $\mu$ m in length and 6 to 10 $\mu$ m in thickness.
 It is actively motile and can move forwards and backwards within the sheath, which is much longer than the embryo.

 When stained with Leishman or other Romanowsky stains, structural details can be made out.
 Along the central axis of the microfilaria can be seen a column of granules, which are called somatic cells or nuclei.
-The granules are absent at certain specific locations-a feature which helps in the identification of the species.
-The specific locations are the following.